We’ve compiled helpful answers to frequently asked questions about Emergency Mobile Alert.

-No, you will not be able to respond to the Emergency Mobile Alert message or contact emergency services through this system.
+No, you will not be able to respond to the message or contact emergency services through this system.
 In an emergency please call 111.

-Emergency Mobile Alerts will not be available on all phones immediately, but over time we expect more phones to be Emergency Mobile Alert capable.
-Please check to see if your phone is Emergency Mobile Alert capable.
+Emergency Mobile Alerts will not be available on all phones immediately.
+Over time we expect more phones to be Emergency Mobile Alert capable.
+Check to see if your phone is Emergency Mobile Alert capable.

-We expect the number of Emergency Mobile Alert capable phones to increase over time, as we anticipate most new phones sold by New Zealand mobile network operators will be capable of receiving Emergency Mobile Alerts.
+We expect the number of Emergency Mobile Alert capable phones to increase over time.
+We expect most new phones sold by New Zealand mobile network operators will be capable of receiving Emergency Mobile Alerts.

-No. Emergency Mobile Alert uses the New Zealand mobile networks and can only be broadcast to mobile phones capable of receiving Emergency Mobile Alerts.
+No. Emergency Mobile Alert uses the New Zealand mobile networks.
+Alerts can only be broadcast to mobile phones capable of receiving them.

 Emergency Mobile Alert should work in areas with cell reception.
-About 97% of populated areas get cell reception and work is being done by the mobile service operators to improve mobile coverage all the time.
+About 97% of populated areas get cell reception.
+Mobile service providers work to improve mobile coverage all the time.

-Emergency Mobile Alert is just one way of finding out about serious threats, so ensure you have an emergency plan and know where to find more information during an emergency.
+Emergency Mobile Alert is only one way of finding out about serious threats.
+Make sure you have an emergency plan and know where to find more information during an emergency.